 FV Short Volume

-First Trust Dorsey Wright Focus 5 ETF (FV) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $3.55B, listed on NASDAQ, carrying a beta of 1.28 to the broader market.
-This exchange-traded fund seeks investment results that correspond generally to the price and yield (before the fund's fees and expenses) of an equity index called the Dorsey Wright Focus Five Index. public since 2014-03-06.
+First Trust Dorsey Wright Focus 5 ETF (FV) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $3.78B, listed on NASDAQ, carrying a beta of 1.28 to the broader market.
+The purpose of this exchange-traded fund is to mirror the total returns, encompassing both share value growth and income generated, of the Dorsey Wright Focus Five Index. public since 2014-03-06.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.